 Turrialba Volcano National Park

 Turrialba Volcano has been making headlines the past year or so due to its frequent eruptions that have spewed ash all the way to San Jose, even closing down the SJO airport from time to time.
-Though the national park is currently closed because of these eruptions, you can still drive all the way up to the entrance to get an extremely close look at this volcano.

 Read our guide to Turrialba Volcano National Park for more tips on visiting.